dojo/labs/README.md

 * `build`
    * Build the package ready for distribution

-The built files for publishing needs to be outputted to `dist/release` directory.
+The built files for publishing must get output to `dist/release` directory.

 Alternatively, the `package-template` package can be copied and renamed for the new feature.

 ## Releasing @dojo/labs

-@dojo/labs uses lerna to for to manage building and releasing each of the sub projects.
+@dojo/labs uses [lerna](https://github.com/lerna/lerna/) to manage building and releasing each of the sub projects.
 To run a release of all features that have been updated since the last release run `npm run release`.

 ## Licensing information